caedesvvv/obelisk-monitor/README.md

 Will post to a web service signing with gpg to notify changes so web services can keep accounting.

+The web service receives a POST at the configured *url* with a gpg signed json containing the following variables:

+ * address: btc address
+ * balance: confirmed balance for the address
+ * unconfirmed: unconfirmed balance for the address
+ * timestamp: timestamp for the message

 Dependencies:
 ----------------